kubedb/docs/docs/setup/upgrade.md

 ## Upgrading between patch versions

 If you are upgrading KubeDB to a patch release, please reapply the [installation instructions](/docs/setup/README.md).
 That will upgrade the operator pod to the new version and fix any RBAC issues.

-## Upgrading from 0.9.x to v2020.x.x

-If you are upgrading from `0.9.x` which did not use license verification to new `v2020.x.x`, you have to first uninstall the old version.
-Then, you have to re-install the new version.

-If you are upgrading from `0.9.x` to `v2020.x.x` Community edition, please note that following features are only available in Enterprise edition:

-- **Auto-Backup:** Auto-backup is now an enterprise feature.
-You won't be able to setup any new backup using auto-backup.
-However, your existing auto-backup resources should keep functioning.
-- **Batch Backup:** Batch backup and restore is also now an enterprise feature.
-You won't be able to create any new backup using batch-backup.
-However, your existing backup should continue to work and you would be able to restore the data that were backed up using BatchBackup.
-- **Local Backend:** Local backend now is an enterprise feature.
-If you are using any Kubernetes volume (i.e. NFS, PVC, HostPath, etc.) as backend, you won't be able to create any new backup using those backends.
-However, your existing backup that uses sidecar model should keep functioning.
-You have to use the Enterprise edition to restore from the backed up data.
-If you are interested in purchasing Enterprise license, please contact us via sales@appscode.com for further discussion.
-You can also set up a meeting via our [calendly link](https://calendly.com/appscode/30min).

-If you are using any KubeDB addons, you might need to update the `Task` name in your `BackupConfiguration` to comply with the new naming scheme of the `Function` and `Task`.